-Maintaining an API gateway these days generally involves handling different types of user facing apps such as a web, mobile (of different platforms) and IOT devices.
+Maintaining an API gateway these days generally involves handling different types of user-facing apps such as web, mobile (of different platforms), and IoT devices.
 The Backend for Frontend (BFF) pattern specifically addresses this aspect of software solutions.

-In building microsevices based solutions, as the name suggests, one ends up having several independent services working together as part of a single solution.
-This posed a specific challenge for us as we now had to make the user facing apps do a lot more work in composing data from numerous services.
-So we took a step back and after some brainstorming, we realised that we had several other problems which presented themselves in two forms:
+In building microservices-based solutions, as the name suggests, one ends up having several independent services working together as part of a single solution.
+This posed a specific challenge for us as we now had to make the user-facing apps do a lot more work in composing data from numerous services.
+So we took a step back and after some brainstorming, we realized that we had several other problems which presented themselves in two forms:

 These scenarios created the following specific challenges for us: